Arbet Kozhaya: Population statistics

-This article uses a study undertaken by Joseph El Homsy, who comes from the village.
-He conducted his study of the village in 2003, based on data for 2001-2002.
+This article uses a study based on data for 2001-2002.

 The study shows that the village population was recorded at 294 persons of whom 52.10% were male and 46.90% were female.
 The average age was 32 years, with almost half the population under the age of 45.

 Of the recorded 82 households in the study, 32 households lived elsewhere in Lebanon and 50 households lived permanently in the village.
 The study also showed that there were 44 families who emigrated up to 2002 and their destinations were: Australia 16; Canada 11; Venezuela 8; USA 4; France 3; Brazil 2.

 Other sites show that in 1849, there were 179 males and 31 households.
 In 1988 there were 1,031 persons registered and in 1998 there were 977 persons registered.
 The official 2005 General Election registry for the village accounted for 720 registered voters (355 women and 365 men), including those living away but registered.

 Municipal council

 The village elects a municipal council returning nine members and an elected Mukhtar.
-The current Council’s members, elected in 2016 for a term of six years, are: Badwi Jibrail Mansour (President), Joseph Elias Bechara (Vice President), Antoine Dib Francis, Mehsen Saadeh Mansour, Jean Edmond Sleiman, Samer Jean Bechara, Fadi Elias Boulos, Elie Jouwad Abi Nehme, Charbel Hanna Touma Boulos.
-The elected Mukhtar is Badoui Abi Raji.

-In 2010, the Council members included Badwi Jibrail Mansour (President), Joseph Shehadeh (Vice President), Joseph Elias Bechara, Antoine Dib Francis, Elie Kalim Zeait, Mehsen Saadeh Mansour, Antoine Joseph Amine, Antoun Badwi Yousuf, Fouad Elias Yousuf.
-The elected Mukhtar was Badoui Abi Raji.

-In 2004, the Council members included Badwi Jibrail Mansour (President), Charbel Hanna Touma Boulos (Vice President), Joseph Elias Bechara, Michel Elias Ghassibeh, Mehsen Saadeh Mansour, Elias Edmond Sleiman, Antoun Badwi Yousuf, Mourad Elias Yousuf, Raymond Milad Yousuf.
-The elected Mukhtar was Badoui Abi Raji.

-In 1998, the Council members included Michel S. Raffoul (President), Joseph Shehadeh (Vice President), Antoine Francis, Michel Ghassibeh, Mehsen Saadeh Mansour, Antoun Badwi Yousuf, Beshara Za'it.
-The elected Mukhtar was Badoui Abi Raji.